oneilljstn/Recipe-Repo-React/README.md

 Initally built using the React tutorial by Shaun Pelling (NetNinja), I completed the tutortial and continued to improve and expand the design of the app to suit my own needs.
+I love to cook and having converting my physical recipe collection to a digital one is something I have always wanted to do.
+I orginially builts this project from the ground up using Python and Flask 9https://github.com/oneilljstn/Recipe-Repository-Python-Flask) and decided to redevelop it as an opportunity to learn React..

 Features added:
  - Signup/login functionality using Firebase Authentication